HA feature overview

 The primary node has a special role.
 It handles all FTP and firewall traffic, and it acts as the failover node for all of the other nodes in the cluster.

 The failover mechanism is the same as an active-passive deployment, with the primary node acting as the standby node for all other cluster members.
 If a member node fails, the primary node takes the IP addresses of the unresponsive node and notifies the network via ARP to redirect traffic for that vMAC to its own network interfaces.
 For example, in Basic active-active cluster, node1 is the primary node.
 If node2 were to fail, its traffic would failover to node1.
 If node3 were to fail, its traffic would also failover to node1.
-If the primary node were to fail, a new primary node would be elected, and it would function as the primary in all respects, including its role as the new standby node for failover from all other cluster members.
+If the primary node were to fail, a new primary node would be elected, and it would function as the master in all respects, including its role as the new standby node for failover from all other cluster members.